 It's all possible when players take on Royal Links Golf Club right in the heart of Las Vegas.

-At Royal Links, a Dye International design, players get the chance to tee it up and experience the challenge of some of golf's most historic holes.
+At Royal Links, a Dye Designs course, players get the chance to tee it up and experience the challenge of some of golf's most historic holes.
 These designs, inspired by many famous links-style courses featured in the British Open rotation, give players the sightlines and feel of the actual holes.
 Throw in links-style shotmaking challenges, knowledgeable caddies and immaculate conditions, and you've got a golf experience unlike any other.

 Take the 10th hole for example.
-This is Royal Links Golf Club's version of the 'Road Hole' at St. Andrews and it has all the trimmings - and tests - of the original.
+This is Royal Links Golf Club's version of the "Road Hole" at St. Andrews and it has all the trimmings -- and tests -- of the original.
 Players are forced to hit that perfect tee shot as they try to avoid the huge scoreboard erected just like on the 17th hole at the St. Andrews course.
 And at 467 yards, it's a lengthy test for players to get home in two with a diabolical bunker guarding the front of the green and a road cutting behind the green.
 It's a tough challenge to start with.
 Throw in some of the vaunted gorse and the hole just got a whole lot tougher.

 Another hole that will get players' pulse rates up on the tee box is the par-3 eighth, Royal Links' Postage Stamp.
 Like Royal Troon's hole, this one is only 126 yards in length, but five bunkers - one in front, two on the left and two on the right - force players to think long and hard about club selection.
 Throw in a little wind and this one becomes one tough test.

 That's just two of Royal Links' tributes to the storied history of golf.
 With 16 more on the scorecard, you're bound to find a favorite or two of your own.

 "The course is in the best shape it's been in," Bombard said.
 "Add in the ambiance and great customer service and you've got just a great golf experience."